amonell/Spatial_Plant_Pathogen_Atlas/README.md

 ## Download

-The data needed to reproduce our results is available at XXXXXXXXXXXXXX.
+The data needed to reproduce our results is available for download [here](http://neomorph.salk.edu/download/Nobori_etal_merfish).
 To reproduce the main figures, the following files in the `data` directory are needed.

 > [!IMPORTANT]